amr-abdelhamid/refbook/manuscript/main.md

 [^Sonar]: [Developers' Seven Deadly Sins](https://docs.sonarqube.org/display/HOME/Developers%27+Seven+Deadly+Sins)

 Robert C Martin (aka uncle Bob), the famous author, speaker and developer, says that "Duplication may be the root of all evil in software"[^cleancoding].
-In another article[^bobarticle], he is no longer hesitant and asserts that "Duplicate code *IS* the root of all evil in software design"
+In another article[^bobarticle], he is no longer hesitant and asserts that "Duplicate code *IS* the root of all evil in software design."

 [^cleancoding]: This is mentioned in his famous book: *Clean Code: A Handbook of Agile Software Craftsmanship*